Prue Leith Had An Embarrassing Blunder When Serving Queen Elizabeth's Tea

 It's no secret that Queen Elizabeth was quite serious about her tea.
 In fact, the royal family has strict rules dictating how to drink tea, including guidelines on the proper way to hold the cup.
 It appears that Prue Leith was fully aware of these intricacies, and even tried to avoid a faux pas by asking the Palace equerry (which is a person employed to assist Royals in their stately responsibilities) for tips on how to prepare the tea.

 According to Leith, the equerry was less than forthcoming.
 As the baking show judge opined, "You'd think it was a state secret."
-This level of secrecy is a bit odd when you consider that someone tapped to make the tea should probably know the the queen's preferences (Twinings, the company that provides tea to the Royal Family, refuses to disclose the type she favored).
+This level of secrecy is a bit odd when you consider that someone tapped to make the tea should probably know the the queen's preferences (even Twinings, the company that provides tea to the royal family, refuses to disclose the type she favored).
 The equerry recommended that Leith ask Queen Elizabeth what she wanted, which led to the flub.
 While Leith claimed she's "felt bad ever since" the royal tea blunder, her heart was definitely in the right place.
 And based on the outcome, a former chef's claims that Queen Elizabeth was challenging to cook for definitely ring true.